Not long ago, the first generation of smart TVs began shipping with built-in cameras.

 While demand for all kinds of electronics has increased due to the pandemic, Facebook’s Portal has been on a tear.
 In May, the wait time was up to 90 days for the 10-inch model, and the TV-mounted version was completely out of stock, Andrew Bosworth, Facebook’s VP of consumer hardware told a reporter from Protocol.

 NPD Group, which tracks consumer behavior, noted a big uptick in the demand for USB webcams — up more than 200% from one year ago,

 Perhaps in response to this demand, this week Google announced its intention to add Google Duo, the company’s person-to-person video and voice calling service, to Android TV as a beta feature.
 This makes Android TV the first of the stand-alone streaming media platforms I’ve encountered to integrate video calling — even Amazon has yet to offer this on its Fire TV devices.
-Folks who want to try the Duo beta will need an Android TV-powered smart TV with a built-in camera, or an Android TV set-top box and a compatible USB webcam, and a Google account.
+Folks who want to try the Duo beta will need an Android TV-powered smart TV with a built-in camera, or an

 All of this raises several questions: Are we now ready for cameras in the living room, bedroom, or anywhere else we have a TV?
 Do we trust the companies that are selling these devices?
 And, now that Google has officially pledged support for this feature on its streaming media platform, who’s next?

 If demand for Facebook’s Portal devices wasn’t evidence enough of our newfound comfort with cameras, consider that sales of security cameras — which are used inside the home as well as outside — have also seen a huge increase.
 It’s fair to say many of us have gotten over whatever latent queasiness we may have had at the idea that our lives are now being lived on-camera.